So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 What you say to him depends on the context of your situation.

-Sometimes this means addressing a wrong-doing (if you upset him perhaps) while other times this could mean taking a break from a certain topic (if it will only trigger him to respond negatively.)
+Sometimes this means addressing a wrong-doing (if you upset him perhaps) while other times this could mean taking a break from a particular topic (if it will only trigger him to respond negatively.)

 Only you can decide what is best.

 Note: If you want help with that, I suggest getting in touch for a consultation.
-This way, we can work together to figure out the most sensible approach for your situation.
+This way, we can work together to figure out the most sensible approach to your situation.

-That said, let’s look at a couple of common conversation starters you might open with:
+That said, let’s look at a couple of everyday conversation starters you might open with: